llbit/chunky-docs/docs/tips.md

   process.
 When the image starts to get finished gamma correction can be re-enabled again without losing progress.
 Also, hide the [Render Preview Window][1] during renders to speed up overall render time.
+	This issue is mostly fixed as of Chunky 2.3.0.
 * Increase the Ray Depth if you have a scene with many transparent or shiny blocks.
 * The rendering technique used in Chunky (Path Tracing) is very CPU intensive.